 Not For Broadcast provides a different spin on the often stale simulation genre.
 Rather than running a hospital, city, or theme park, you take the role of an operator for National Nightly News.
 Fresh off of cleaning duties, you’re swept into the control room, where a powerful, controlling government attempts to dictate your every move.

 The game is currently in Steam Early Access, featuring three full chapters of gameplay (the game should have 10 upon launch).
-Choices matter in Not For Broadcast, and the stakes are high.
+Choices matter in, and the stakes are high.
 That said, developer NotGames balances the pressure with over-the-top satire and ridiculous FMV clips.

 Kerbal Space Program